-In 1994, Michael closed the Main Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
-At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Maine Folk Dance Camp.
-In 2002, the Mainewoods camp returned to the original Mainewoods Folk Dance Camp site (the property had been sold and is now known as Camp Manasseh).
+In 1994, Michael closed the Maine Folk Dance Camp, having become dismayed over perceived mismanagement, disrespect of primary-source dance teachers, record piracy, and the replacement of folk dances with novelty dances.
+At a new site in 1995, under the direction of folks from whom Michael had distanced himself, began Mainewoods Dance Camp.
+In 2002, the Mainewoods camp returned to the original camp site (the property had been sold and is now known as Camp Manasseh).

 Beginning in the late 1960s, the availability of easily recorded tape cassettes brought on the destruction of the folk dance record industry, including the Folk Dancer label.
-Because of these feelings, he refused to sell records from his alleged stock of 50,000 Folk Dancer records for the last 20 years of his life.
-Since Michael's death in 1996, the Kentucky Dance Foundation, which was under the guidance of Stew Shacklette, became the owner of the Folk Dancer record label, and put the recordings out in CD form.
+Because of these feelings, he refused to sell records from his alleged stock of 50,000 Folk Dancer records for the last twenty years of his life.
+Since Michael's death in 1996, the Kentucky Dance Foundation, under the guidance of Stew Shacklette, became the owner of 71,00 pounds of the Folk Dancer record label, and put the recordings out in CD form.

-Mary Ann remained involved with the Mainewoods Folk Dance Camp and taught in various camps and workshops across the United States until her death in on March 24, 1992.
-Michael Herman died on Friday, May 10, 1996, in North Shore Hospital in Glen Cove, Long Island.
-He was 85 and had lived in Babylon, Long Island.
+Mary Ann taught in various camps and workshops across the United States until her death in on March 24, 1992.
+Michael passed away on Friday, May 10, 1996, in North Shore Hospital in Glen Cove, Long Island.
+He was 85.

 This page © 2018 by Ron Houston.